uc-cdis/mariner/README.md

 The computations are partially ordered because if computation A takes as input the output of computation B, then B has to run, and finish running, before A runs.
-However, if computations X and Y are not related via input/output (i.e., they are independent), then X and Y can run concurrently.
+However, if computations A and B are not related via input/output (i.e., they are independent), then A and B can run concurrently.

 Bioinformatics at scale necessitates running workflows over massive amounts of data.
 In order for Gen3 to be a more complete and useful cloud-based bioinformatics platform,